-Overview/Summary: Antipsychotics are divided into three distinct classes based on their affinity for D_2 and other neuroreceptors: typical (conventional) antipsychotics, atypical antipsychotics, and D_2 partial agonists.1 Typical antipsychotics are more commonly referred to as first generation antipsychotics (FGAs) and the atypical antipsychotics including the D_2 partial agonist (also considered an atypical) are also known as second generation antipsychotics (SGAs).^{1,3} As a class, atypical antipsychotics are more selective than typical antipsychotics in targeting the intended mesolimbic D2 pathway.
-They also block or partially block 5-HT{2A} and 5-HT{1A} serotonin receptors and have a greater affinity for 5-HT2 receptors than for D2 receptors.^{1,5} These differences in neuropharmacologic activity are associated with a lower risk of EPS and tardive dyskinesia; the risks vary with the specificity of each agent for D2 and serotonin receptors.^{1,5} Another characteristic shared by atypical antipsychotics is a more favorable outcome in the treatment of the negative symptoms of schizophrenia.1 The SGAs are comprised of nine separate chemical entities, each with a unique neuropharmacologic and adverse event profile, mechanism of action, and chemical structure.
-These SGAs are aripiprazole, asenapine, clozapine, iloperidone, lurasidone, olanzapine, paliperidone, quetiapine, risperidone, and ziprasidone.
+Overview/Summary: Antipsychotics are divided into three distinct classes based on their affinity for D2 and other neuroreceptors: typical (conventional) antipsychotics, atypical antipsychotics, and D2 partial agonists.
+Typical antipsychotics are more commonly referred to as first generation antipsychotics (FGAs) and the atypical antipsychotics including the D2 partial agonist (also considered an atypical) are also known as second generation antipsychotics (SGAs).
+1,3 As a class, atypical antipsychotics are more selective than typical antipsychotics in targeting the intended mesolimbic D2 pathway.
+They also block or partially block serotonin (5-HT){2A} and 5-HT{1A} receptors and have a greater affinity for 5-HT2 receptors than for D2 receptors.
+1,5 These differences in neuropharmacologic activity are associated with a lower risk of extrapyramidal symptoms and tardive dyskinesia; the risks vary with the specificity of each agent for D2 and serotonin receptors. ^{1,5} Another characteristic shared by atypical antipsychotics is a more favorable outcome in the treatment of the negative symptoms of schizophrenia.
+The SGAs include aripiprazole, asenapine, clozapine. iloperidone, lurasidone, olanzapine, paliperidone, quetiapine, risperidone, and ziprasidone.
 Currently, clozapine, olanzapine, quetiapine, risperidone and ziprasidone are available generically in at least one dosage form or strength.
-All atypical antipsychotics bear a warning that alerts prescribers and patients to the risk of hyperglycemia and other metabolic changes.^{6-19,21-22} Ziprasidone also has a warning concerning QTc interval prolongation; however, all of the SGAs can increase the QTc interval to some degree.^{6-19,21-22} Aripiprazole and quetiapine carry a black box warning regarding suicidality and antidepressant drugs.^{6, 15-16} Olanzapine pamoate long-acting injectable product carries a black box warning regarding the risk of a post-injection delirium/sedation syndrome.14 The current review addresses the safety and efficacy of atypical antipsychotics in children and adults for both FDA-approved and off-label indications.
+All atypical antipsychotics bear a warning that alerts prescribers and patients to the risk of hyperglycemia and other metabolic changes. ^{6-19,21-22} Ziprasidone also has a warning concerning QTc interval prolongation; however, all of the SGAs can increase the QTc interval to some degree.
+Aripiprazole, lurasidone and quetiapine carry a black box warning regarding suicidality and antidepressant drugs.
+Olanzapine pamoate long-acting injectable product carries a black box warning regarding the risk of a post-injection delirium/sedation syndrome.
+14 The current review addresses the safety and efficacy of atypical antipsychotics in children and adults for both Food and Drug Administration (FDA)-approved and off-label indications.

-In the United States, the frequency of prescribing an antipsychotic agent increased from 8.6 per 1000 children in 1996 to 39.4 per 1000 children in 2002.108 Moreover, according to a survey of national trends in the outpatient use of antipsychotics in children and adolescents, only 14.2% of antipsychotic prescriptions in children were for patients diagnosed with psychotic disorders.24 Indications commonly associated with antipsychotic prescribing in pediatric patients include psychosis, schizophrenia, bipolar disorder, aggressive and disruptive behavior, and tic disorders.108 Additional off-label indications with available limited evidence for the use of atypical antipsychotics in children and adolescents include autistic spectrum disorders, major depressive disorder, anxiety disorders, and eating disorders.
-At this time, risperidone and aripiprazole are FDA approved for the management of children and adolescents with autism (aged 5-16 and 6-17 years, respectively).
+In the United States, the frequency of prescribing an antipsychotic agent increased from 8.6 per 1000 children in 1996 to 39.4 per 1000 children in 2002.
+Moreover, according to a survey of national trends in the outpatient use of antipsychotics in children and adolescents, only 14.2% of antipsychotic prescriptions in children were for patients diagnosed with psychotic disorders.
+A Indications commonly associated with antipsychotic prescribing in pediatric patients include psychosis, schizophrenia, bipolar disorder, aggressive and disruptive behavior, and tic disorders.
+Additional off-label indications with available limited evidence for the use of atypical antipsychotics in children and adolescents include autistic spectrum disorders, major depressive disorder, anxiety disorders, and eating disorders.
+At this time, risperidone and aripiprazole are FDA approved for the management of children and adolescents with autism (aged five to 16 and six to 17 years, respectively).
 Moreover, the following agents are indicated for the treatment of schizophrenia in adolescents: aripiprazole, olanzapine, paliperidone, quetiapine, and risperidone.
 Aripiprazole, olanzapine, quetiapine and risperidone are also FDA approved for the treatment of manic or mixed bipolar I disorder in children and adolescents.
-None of the other available atypical antipsychotic agents are currently indicated for use in pediatric patients.^{6-11,13-19,21-22}
+None of the other available atypical antipsychotic agents are currently indicated for use in pediatric patients.
+6-11,13-19,21-22